 However, before booking your flight to Paris, Rome, or Barcelona, you should know that these cities are notorious for massive tourist crowds.
 While it’s true that they are must-see destinations, waiting in line for hours (especially under the glaring sun) or getting through crowded streets might not be worth it.

-Fortunately, there are other places to consider that are less crowded and cheaper.
+Fortunately, in Europe, there are other places to consider that are less crowded and cheaper.
 So, if you don’t want your summer vacation spoiled by hordes of tourists, visit these 7 least-crowded European cities instead!

 7 Must-Visit Least Crowded European Cities in Summer